There are now 2 possible online modes for units:

 - 6 points

-- Indicative assessments in this unit are as follows: (1) individual written assignment and individual presentation; (2) group presentation and report; and (3) final examination.
+Indicative assessments in this unit are as follows: (1) individual written assignment and presentation and (2) group report.
 Further information is available in the unit outline.

 - Unit Coordinator(s)

 - BUSN5100 Applied Professional Business Communications.

 - lectures/seminars/workshops: up to 3 hours per week